ummels/fdsymbol/README.markdown

 Usage
 -----

-Please see the PDF documentation for details.
-To get started, include
+To use this font in LaTeX, include

     \usepackage{fdsymbol}

 in the preamble of your LaTeX document.
+See the PDF documentation for the details.

 Installation
 ------------